dkm/last-location/README.md

 - Yet another activity sharing ("strava")
 - Something anyone should rely on.
 - A battle tested software
-- A carefuly designed solution
+- A carefully designed solution
 ## TLDR
 - The user gives an easy and stable URL to one or more relatives
 - The user enables the tracking (e.g. on their phone) and go out